WNNE: Technical information

-Subchannel
+Subchannels

 Analog-to-digital conversion

-WNNE discontinued regular programming on its analog signal, over UHF channel 31, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 25.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 31.
+WNNE discontinued regular programming on its analog signal, over UHF channel 31, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 25, using virtual channel 31.